MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Best practices for the Outline page

 - To provide overall context, add an Overview task at the start of the guide.
-This task should include just one step that describes what the guide is about.
+This task would include just one step that describes what the guide is about.
 This is also a good place to list all the tasks that the guide covers.

 - Add a step at the beginning and end of each task to let the operator know when they’re starting something new or ending a task, and to make the operator feel successful when they complete a task.